Phoenix Employment Attorneyrequest consultation

-Wage & Hour Disputes: Wage and hour disputes come about when an employer does not pay them the wages that they earned such as paying under minimum wage or not paying overtime.
+Wage & Hour Disputes: Wage and hour disputes come about when an employer does not pay them the wages that they earned such as paying under minimum wage or ignoring overtime pay.

 Wrongful Termination: Wrongful termination is an instance in which an employee is fired from a job illegally.
-This can be from discriminatory practices, not following the company’s guidelines for terminations, or violating public policy for the termination of any employee.
+This can be from discriminatory practices, not following the company’s guidelines for terminations, such as a severance agreement, or violating public policy for the termination of any employee.

-Discrimination: Discrimination in the workplace is described as when an employee is treated less favorably by an employer on the basis of a person’s gender, race, sexual orientation, or anything that is protected by the laws of the United States.
+Discrimination: Discrimination in the workplace is described as when an employee is treated less favorably by an employer on the basis of a person’s gender, race, national origin, age, sexual orientation, or anything that is protected by the labor laws of the United States.

-Sexual Harassment: Sexual harassment at work can be classified as an instance that makes an employee uncomfortable due to its sexual nature.
+Sexual Harassment: Sexual harassment at work can be classified as an instance that makes an employee uncomfortable due to its sexual nature, creating a hostile work environment.
 According to the U.S. Equal Employment Opportunity Commission, sexual harassment can include, “unwelcome sexual advances, requests for sexual favors, and other verbal or physical harassment of a sexual nature.”

-Retaliation: Retaliation in the workforce is typically experienced when an employee is punished or treated wrongly for doing something that displeases their employer, even though they are protected by the law.
+Retaliation: Workplace retaliation is typically experienced when an employee is punished or treated wrongly for doing something that displeases their employer, even though they are protected by employment laws.
 An example is an employer that retaliates against an employee that filed a sexual harassment claim against them.

 Americans with Disabilities Act: According to the U.S. Department of Labor, the Americans with Disabilities Act “prohibits discrimination against people with disabilities in several areas, including employment, transportation, public accommodations, communications and access to state and local government’ programs and services.”